plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-03-area-chart-excel.md

 live-graph: <iframe width="100%" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~Dreamshot/564/nyc-vs-la-population-1900-2010.embed"></iframe>

 steps:
- - title: Upload your Excel data to Plotly's grid
+ - title: Upload your Excel data to Chart Studio's grid
    sub-steps:
     - copy: "Open the data file for this tutorial in Excel.
 You can download the file here in [CSV format](https://plot.ly/~Dreamshot/564/nyc-vs-la-population-1900-2010.csv)"
       img: "![Excel view](/static/images/area-charts-in-excel-with-plotly/excel-data.png)"
- - title: Head to Plotly
+ - title: Head to Chart Studio
    sub-steps:
-    - copy: "Head to [Plotly's Workspace](https://plot.ly/plot) and sign into your free Plotly account.
+    - copy: "Head to [the Chart Studio Workspace](https://plot.ly/plot) and sign into your free Chart Studio account.
 Go to 'Import', click 'Upload a file', then choose your Excel file to upload.
-Your Excel file will now open in Plotly's grid.
-For more about Plotly's grid, see [this tutorial](/add-data-to-the-plotly-grid/)"
+Your Excel file will now open in Chart Studio's grid.
+For more about Chart Studio's grid, see [this tutorial](/add-data-to-the-plotly-grid/)"
       img: "![Import data](https://images.plot.ly/excel/area-charts/import-data-area-chart.png)"
  - title: Adding Fill Under Traces
    sub-steps: